awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *[aws\_secret\_access\_key](cli-chap-configure.md#cli-quick-configuration-creds)*
 Specifies the AWS secret key used as part of the credentials to authenticate the command request\.
-Although this can be stored in the `config` file, we recommend that you store this in the `configuration` file\.
+Although this can be stored in the `config` file, we recommend that you store this in the `credentials` file\.
 Can be overridden by the `AWS_SECRET_ACCESS_KEY` environment variable\.
 You can't specify the secret access key as a command line option\.

 ```